shapelets/khiva-docker/README.md

 - `khiva-ocl-build`: prepares a Docker image with the rest of the Khiva dependencies satisfied (i.e. Doxygen, GraphViz, Sphinx and Java JDK 8).
 - `khiva`: prepares a Docker image with all the Khiva dependencies satisfied (i.e. OpenCL, ArrayFire, Doxygen, GraphViz, Sphinx and Java JDK 8)
 - `khiva-python`: with the Khiva library and its Python binding installed.
+- `khiva-csharp`: with the Khiva library and its C# binding installed.
 - `khiva-java`: with the Khiva library and its Java binding installed.
 - `khiva-r`: with the Khiva library and its R binding installed.
 - `khiva-ci-build`: prepares a Docker image with the Khiva dependencies satisfied to generate the Khiva installer for Travis CI.